thioseck/Project_Communicate_Data_Findings/Readme.md

 from the first part into polished, explanatory visualizations.

 # Analysis
-Throught our analysis, these are our finding:
+Throught our analysis, these are our  major finding:
-+ the borrower APR has a negetive correlation with the prosper score.
++ the borrower APR has a negative correlation with the prosper score.
 A better prosper score gives borrower a lower APR.
 + the borrower APR has also a negative correlation with the prosper rating alpha.
-A bad prosper rating alpha results to a high APR.
+A bad rating alpha results to a high APR.
 + according to any employment status, the borrower APR decreases for a better prosper score and  rating alpha.

 # Tools